nickcrider/ot-docs/docs/modules/magnet.md

 !!!
 Note
     Only certain labwares have defined engage heights for the Magnetic Module.
-If a labware that does not have a defined engage height is loaded on the Magnetic Module (or if no labware is loaded), then `height_from_labware` (since version 2.2) or `height`, must be specified.
+If a labware that doesn't have a defined engage height is loaded on the Magnetic Module (or if no labware is loaded), then `height_from_labware` (since version 2.2) or `height`, must be specified.